NashTech-Labs/ado-pipeline-for-terratest/README.md

             ARM_CLIENT_SECRET

-### Step2:- Trigger the ADO pipeline manually because i have mention it to runn manually.
+### Step2:- Trigger the ADO pipeline manually because i have mention it to run manually.